jplag/JPlag/README.md

 We're happy to incorporate all improvements to JPlag into this codebase.
 Feel free to fork the project and send pull requests.
 Please consider our [guidelines for contributions](https://github.com/jplag/JPlag/wiki/3.-Contributing-to-JPlag).

-### Git hooks

-The repository contains a pre-commit hook, that prevents commits if fail spotless.
-To set up the hooks, call `git config --local core.hooksPath gitHooks/hooks` once within your local repository.

 ## Contact
 If you encounter bugs or other issues, please report them [here](https://github.com/jplag/jplag/issues).
 For other purposes, you can contact us at jplag@ipd.kit.edu .